kauri-io/Content/superblocks/hello-world.md

 });
 ```

 The `getMessage` function gets the message value passed to the instance of the contract.
-With the IDE, you pass this value from the _Configure_ option found under the disclosure triangle of the contract file, but outside of the IDE you could pass the value in a variety of ways.
+With the IDE, you pass this value from the _Configure_ option found under the disclosure triangle of the contract file, but outside of the IDE, you could pass the value in a variety of ways.

-The `getBlockNumber` works in a similar way, but uses the web3js `[getBlockNumber](https://web3js.readthedocs.io/en/v1.2.1/web3-eth.html?highlight=getBlockNumber#getblocknumber)` function to return the value of the latest block in the configured endpoint.
+The `getBlockNumber` works similarly but uses the web3js `[getBlockNumber](https://web3js.readthedocs.io/en/v1.2.1/web3-eth.html?highlight=getBlockNumber#getblocknumber)` function to return the value of the latest block in the configured endpoint.

 ```javascript
 HelloWorld.prototype.getMessage = function(cb) {